leomvit/leomvit.github.io/_posts/2019-08-29-conflicts-of-life-goals.md

 author: shreoshee
 categories: [ careers ]
 image: assets/images/conflict.jpg
-tags: poetry
-excerpt: "What do you mean when you say, "I want a stable life"?
+excerpt: "What do you mean when you say, \"I want a stable life\"?
 Is it mental peace?
 Is it steady wealth?
 Or what else?"
 ---
 What do you mean when you say, "I want a stable life"?
 Is it mental peace?
 Is it steady wealth?
 Or what else?